Treaty annuity payments

 Honouring treaty commitments

 ISC is responsible for honouring the Crown's annual and on-going treaty promises, which include most treaty annuities.
+The Government of Canada honours and respects these historical obligations, which are symbolic of the special relationship between Treaty First Nations and the Crown.

 Depending on the terms of the specific treaty, obligations may include: